WP Simple Pay Blog

 We hope this article helped you learn how to accept donations on a WordPress site.

-If you liked this article, you might also want to check out our article on choosing between different donation form types: hosted vs. embedded vs. overlay.
+If you liked this article, you might also want to check out our article on how to increase donations with targeted popups.

 For more articles like this, follow us on Facebook and Twitter.